IDCoin/IDCoin/README.md

 The generation and addition of a GPG/PGP key will suffice as the "proof of work" as well as the "key signing" of other members keys.
 The system will be designed to award coins based on addition of validated keys, the signing of additional keys to build out the Web of Trust.

-We are essentially creating a new system of record for VERIFIED GPG & PGP keys.
+We are essentially creating a new system of record for VERIFIED ECC based GPG & PGP keys.

 Reputation will be leveraged through transactions, whereby Transaction Fee's will be used to "vote with your coins."